Live in Costa Rica: Full Guide on Living in Costa Rica in 2025

 Whether you choose to live in Costa Rica full- or part-time, you will relish the ideal climate, safety and security, neighborly atmosphere, welcoming attitude of the locals, low cost of living, low-cost and high-quality healthcare, stable democracy, bargain real estate—whether you rent or buy—and countless ways to have fun.

 Costa Rica is a stable and safe country with good infrastructure.
-Numerous airlines fly into the country from many destinations in the United States, Canada, and Europe to two international airports—in San José (SJO), the capital, and Guanacaste (LIR), in the northern Pacific coast.
+Numerous airlines fly into the country from many destinations in the United States, Canada, and Europe to two international airports—in San José (SJO), the capital, and Guanacaste (LIR), on the northern Pacific coast.

 When it comes to choosing a location and the type of real estate you want, Costa Rica has a lot of choices.